 Insulin is the hormone in the body that allows the body’s cells to turn sugar into energy.
 When the body’s cells are sensitive to insulin, blood sugar levels can stay healthy.
 The opposite of insulin sensitivity is insulin resistance.
 When the body’s cells stop responding as well to insulin, blood sugars go up and weight gain can occur.
 Insulin resistance happens with many chronic diseases, including lipodystrophy, pre-diabetes, diabetes, non-alcoholic fatty liver disease, and polycystic ovarian syndrome (in women).
 Much less is known about why people living with HIV develop insulin resistance at higher rates and what may be causing insulin resistance.
 Emerging research suggests that food insecurity may be linked to insulin resistance, but we don’t know why this happens.
 Most scientists believe that insulin resistance can be reversed in the general population through certain eating and lifestyle changes, but we don’t know if these same things will work in people with HIV.
 The NOURISH-OK Study will help us to answer these questions so that food programs and nutrition services can better support the holistic health needs of clients.

-Research participants are needed for all three parts of the NOURISH-OK study.To take part in the first part of the study, you will need to be HIV-positive, taking antiretroviral therapy for at least 6 months, and earn no more than 400% of the poverty level (equals $51,040 per year if you are single).
-To take part, you will complete a 90-minute visit with one of our research team members to discuss your eating, sleep, stress, physical activity, and other health habits.
+Research participants are needed for all three parts of the NOURISH-OK study.To take part in the first part of the study, you will need to be HIV-positive, taking antiretroviral therapy for at least 6 months, and earn no more than 400% of the poverty level (equals $54,360 per year if you are single).
+To take part, you will complete a 90 to 120-minute visit with one of our research team members to discuss your eating, sleep, stress, physical activity, and other health habits.
 We will measure your body composition with a painless test and measure your body’s beta carotene (vitamin A) levels using a painless finger scan.
 You will also provide a small blood sample so we can see how these things may be affecting your risk for chronic disease.
-You will receive a copy of your nutrition results, a $50 gift card, and a small gift as a thank you for your time.
+You will receive a copy of your nutrition results, a $50 Target, Walmart, or Amazon gift card, a gift valued at $10, and a QuickTrip gas card to assist with travel costs.
+Travel assistance ranges from $15 to $60, depending on how far you are traveling.

 To sign up as a participant, you must first contact the study coordinator, Lacey Caywood, by calling 918-834-4194 or emailing firstname.lastname@example.org.